Joglosemarkerto

-This train first operated on 1 December 2018 to merge two previously existing train services (Kamandaka and Joglokerto) to simplify services, and increase passenger occupancy rates on the Yogyakarta–Semarang route no changing to other trains in Purwokerto or Solo Balapan.
+The service was introduced on 1 December 2018 through the merger of two existing trains, the Kamandaka and the Joglokerto Express, in order to streamline operations and improve passenger occupancy on the Yogyakarta–Semarang corridor without requiring transfers in Purwokerto or Solo Balapan.

-The train's name is a portmanteau of the names of the cities and regencies that the train service passes through: Jogjakarta, Solo, Semarang, and Purwokerto.
+The name "Joglosemarkerto" is a portmanteau of the names of the main cities and regencies along its route: Jogja, Solo, Semarang, and Purwokerto.